Facilitator Marketing 101: Demystifying Blogging and YouTube

 1. Take a Video Course: I took a high value video course by Keri Murphy at Inspired Living.
 It was really helpful for me to create a sense of comfort in speaking in front of a camera.
 I have created over 60 videos since taking this course.

 2. Write a Short Script: I practice the script once or twice before recording.
 We use a smart phone to do all my videos.
 We have found the quality of iPhone was good enough for what I wanted to do.
 You need to be careful about your lighting and your audio.
 It would be a good idea to have a microphone plugged into your phone to ensure better audio quality.
-We will likely purchase one of these found on Amazon:

 3. Time Your Videos: Make sure your videos are less than 3 to 6 minutes.
 Do tell people, like in a blog, exactly what you were going to talk about.
 Cover your points quickly.
 Show and illustrate them – don’t just talk.
 Have props.
 Sitting usually is boring and stifles the natural you.